Frequently Asked Questions (FAQ)

 No, but specific courses related to clinical psychology are required (i.e., an upper-division course in Statistics, Abnormal Psychology, & Theories of Personality).
 Additional courses are recommended but not required (e.g., Introduction to Clinical Psychology, Community Psychology, Cross-Cultural Psychology, Developmental Psychology, Psychology of the Family, Behavior Problems in Children, etc.).
 The program requires the applicant to have a bachelor's degree, but it does not have to be in psychology.

-Letters of recommendation should be from professionals who are familiar with your recent academic and clinical practice experience (and research experience, for those applying to the Clinical/Research Focus).
+Letters of recommendation should be from professionals who are familiar with your recent academic and clinical practice experience.
 It is best that your letters of recommendation be spread across your experience, for example, one letter from a professor who knows your course work, one letter from a professional who supervised your work at a community agency, and one letter from a professor with whom you did research or teaching assistance.

 Related experience is any experience, paid or unpaid, that is related to the skills needed to be a psychotherapist; this is the most important factor in determining the relative strength of an application.
 Examples include, but are not limited to: volunteer or paid work experience on a suicide or crisis intervention line, with an AIDS organization, as a teacher or behavioral technician (especially with children with behavior or emotional problems), in a hospital or community mental health organization, or in group or residential treatment facility.

-The program does not have a strict minimum requirement, however, most applicants have at least one year of clinically relevant experience.
+Successful applicants typically have at least one year of clinically relevant experience.
 While the applicant should list all the forms of related professional experience in his or her curriculum vitae (academic resume), experience that is directly related to the practice of clinical psychology should be clearly emphasized in the application.

 The program emphasizes training in becoming a competent psychotherapist.
 An autobiographical statement offers the applicant the opportunity to demonstrate that they have insight and perspective on their own development as a person - qualities that the program feels are essential in psychotherapy training.